EU Blue Card (Blaue Karte EU) for Germany

 Confirm requirements via Make it in Germany.

-1. Verify Degree Equivalence: Confirm your degree is recognized via Make it in Germany or anabin database.
+1. Verify Qualifications: Confirm your degree is recognised (via Anabin or Make it in Germany).

-11. Apply for Blue Card: Finalize the EU Blue Card at the local Foreigners’ Authority (Ausländerbehörde) within 90 days, per Make it in Germany.
+8. Apply for Blue Card: Finalise the permit at the local Foreigners’ Authority (Ausländerbehörde).

 Where to Apply for a Germany EU Blue Card